 Many of Munro’s stories boil down to this passage from story #25: “He lifted his head, gave it a shake, and made a pronouncement.
 ‘Love never dies.’
 She felt impatient to the point of taking offense.
 This is what all the speechmaking turns you into, she thought, a person who can say things like that.
 Love dies all the time, or at any rate it becomes distracted, overlaid—it might as well be dead.”
 No wonder Shakespeare’s Puck exclaims, “Lord, what fools these mortals be!”

 For other book reviews by Roy E. Perry, please visit:

 David M. (Dave) Carew is writer/editor of “Underground Nashville” and the author of the novels “Everything Means Nothing to Me: A Novel of Underground Nashville” and “Voice from the Gutter,” both now available at Amazon.com and XLibris.com.
 Dave is also a freelance book editor, publicist, seminar and workshop leader, journalist, and advertising / marketing / public relations writer.

 Everything Means Nothing to Me: A Novel of Underground Nashville by Dave Carew—which was praised by The Tennessean as “beautiful, haunting, powerful”—is now available in an all-new paperback edition.
-For more information, please visit and “like” the page on Facebook:
+For more information, please visit:

 Editor’s Note: “Underground Nashville” covers artists, authors, musicians, poets, political figures, and other compelling people and happenings not typically covered by the mainstream Nashville media.
 It also presents reflections and commentary from an underground/indie perspective, offering “thoughts from the shadows of a great American city.”